Bruce The Elf

 Fabulous paint, smooth to work with, iron to set, washes beautifully and the painted fabric remains pliable and soft to sew.

-This class involves using a bit of patience to listen to a few techniques, the belief that everyone is an artist and the gumption to give it all a try.
+This class involves a bit of patience to listen to a few techniques, the belief that everyone is an artist and the gumption to give it all a try.
 Gail believes you will LOVE it.

 When Gail first started working with fabric, many moon ago...at that time there was no "Fabric Paint", as we know it now.
 One could use acrylic paint with some success yet you would have to water the acrylic down and then it would bleed.
 Angel Paint will not run if you do not want it to.